Table of Contents[Hide][Show]

 But what about Calcium D-Glucarate?
 Can’t this bind and eliminate excess estrogen?

-Calcium D-glucarate is used for preventing breast, prostate, and colon cancer; and for removing cancer-causing agents, toxins, and steroid hormones from the body.
+This supplement is used for preventing breast, prostate, and colon cancer.
+It also helps remove cancer-causing agents, toxins, and steroid hormones from the body.

 Given that DIM and similar supplements derive from compounds found in cruciferous vegetables such as cabbage, Brussels sprouts, cauliflower, and broccoli, it should not be surprising that some brands of green drink concentrate powders have proven problematic as well.

-Question why if soy or edamame snacks are so good for breasts, flax is so healthy, and bioidentical hormones such a good way for women to stay young and sexy then why do they cause these unusual vascular and precancerous changes in breast tissue?
+If soy or edamame snacks are so good for breasts, flax is so healthy, and bioidentical hormones are such a good way for women to stay young and sexy, then why do they cause these unusual vascular and precancerous changes in breast tissue?

-However, the hard evidence points to the the exact opposite.
+However, the hard evidence points to the exact opposite.